 Cost: The following activities in the Outdoor Recreation programme may incur a fee.
 The amount of the fee will be notified before the activity occurs.
 A large majority of the course is funded by STAR.
 Adventure Based Learning (Ropes Course)

-Bushcraft Water based Sport Orientated
+Bushcraft Sport Orientated Local Area Activities

 Pre-requisites: Level 1 NCEA with Literacy and Numeracy.
-Mature, responsible and physically active.
+Mature, responsible, and physically active.